 Chapter 2 describes how communities can organize a planning team.
 Communities that are beginning the emergency planning process for the first time will need to follow Chapter 2 very closely in order to organize their efforts effectively.
-Communities with an active planning agency might briefly review Chapter 2, especially to be sure that all of the proper people are included in the planning process, and move on to Chapter 3 for a detailed discussion of tasks for hazardous materials planning.
-Planners should review existing emergency plans, perform a hazards identification and analysis, assess prevention and response capabilities, and then write or revise an emergency plan.
+Communities with an active planning agency might briefly review Chapter 2, to be sure that all of the appropriate people are included in the planning process, and move on to Chapter 3 for a detailed discussion of tasks for hazardous materials planning.
+Planners should review existing emergency plans, identify and analyze hazards, assess prevention and response capabilities, and then write or revise an emergency plan.